zebity/stretch/README.md

 - Autoprefixer - Don't worry about writing browser prefixes of any kind, it's all done automatically with support for the latest 2 major versions of every browser.
 - [Color Mod](https://github.com/jonathantneal/postcss-color-mod-function)

+# Installation

+- As Trio uses custom helpers it needs to have these and the gacan updated install to run.
+- Installation is to:
+ - Intall theme vis GUI
+ - Run script to copy required files into your ghost installation
+ - Restart ghost

 # SVG Icons